romavis/metra-m1t380-doc/mhb8748/hardware.md

 ```

 MREG is controlled by two signals: R (reset) and WD (write disable).
 It is worth
-noting that reset is **not** always active, and its action depends on WD state.
+noting that reset is **not** always active, and its action depends on WD signal.

 MREG mode is determined as follows: